LuisCFV11/Google-Project/README.md

 # Google-Project

-is my firsts project in The Odin project
+is my first project in The Odin project